Gourdystrick-or-treak/Gourdystrick-or-treak/README.md

 | ͜͝ | Use male terms please!

 | ͜͝ | I luvvv talking to new toons!
 I even try to put a smile on their faces!
-Just like Mr Astro! :3

 | ͜͝ | I tend to go quiet when family is brougt up.
 No reasons though!!..

-| ͜͝ | Toodles always int!
+| ͜͝ | Toodles is always here for me!
 Shes my bsf and always plays hide n Seek with me when I feel down!